We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Testosterone is a hormone present in everyone.
+Testosterone is a hormone that is naturally present in all humans.
 The gonads in the body produce it, and it affects muscle mass and body fat composition.

-A person’s test results may indicate whether they have lower, higher, or average levels of the three hormones that this test analyzes.
+A person’s test results may indicate whether they have low, high, or average levels of the three hormones that this test analyzes.

-However, keep in mind that these test results do not represent a diagnosis.
-If they indicate an excess or deficiency of certain hormones, contact a healthcare professional for further tests and treatment.
+However, it is important to keep in mind that these test results do not represent a diagnosis.
+If they indicate an excess or deficiency of certain hormones, a person should contact a healthcare professional for further tests and treatment.

 Having too much cortisol may lead to Cushing’s syndrome.
 This can have various effects, such as glucose intolerance, high blood sugar, high blood pressure, and rapid weight gain in the face, chest, and torso.
 It may result from the use of oral, injected, inhaled, or topical steroid treatments for other health issues.

-Having too little cortisol may also be a sign of Addison’s disease.
-Some symptoms of this condition include gradual, unintentional weight loss and muscle weakness.
+In some cases, having too little cortisol may be a sign of Addison’s disease.
+The symptoms of this condition include gradual, unintentional weight loss and muscle weakness.